-A bachelor’s degree traditionally represents a minimum of four years of undergraduate study with a core education of cultural and communication proficiency, a suitable depth of coursework in the major area, plus a breadth of general educational experience.
-This tradition is incorporated into the UWS bachelor’s degree in human biology.
-Students obtain the general education and life and physical sciences credits prior to matriculation to UWS.
+At UWS the bachelor’s degree in human biology is an undergraduate degree comprised of life/physical sciences, a broad range of general education requirements as well as a suitable depth of coursework in biology.
+For the most part, students obtain the general education and life and physical sciences credits prior to matriculation to UWS.
 The human biology major requirements are obtained while enrolled at UWS.
 All credit hours listed below are quarter credits.
 For purposes of conversion, 1.5 quarter credits equal 1 semester credit.

 The bachelor’s degree requires a total of at least 180 quarter credits distributed in the following areas:

-- Life and Physical Sciences – 36 quarter credits
+- Life and Physical Sciences – minimum 36 quarter credits

-- Human Biology Major Requirements – at least 45 quarter credits
+- Human Biology Major Requirements – minimum 47.5 quarter credits

 General Education Requirements

-In addition, students need at least 36 quarter credits of life and physical sciences coursework for the BS degree.
-Courses that satisfy this requirement include biology, physics, chemistry, exercise physiology, anatomy, physiology, etc. At least half of these courses must include a laboratory experience.
-UWS has science courses available online to satisfy this requirement.
-These courses include: biology, chemistry, physics, and biochemistry.
+Students must have completed at least 36 quarter credits of life and physical sciences coursework for the degree, half of which must include a lab.
+Courses that satisfy this requirement include biology, physics, chemistry, exercise physiology, anatomy, physiology, etc.

-BS Human Biology students completing the BS in human biology will demonstrate:
+Students completing the BS in human biology will:

-- Language, reading, communication, computation, and social skills necessary to engage the expectations of a first professional doctorate program.
+- Speak, read, communicate, compute, and utilize social skills necessary to engage the expectations of a first professional doctorate program.

-- Thorough knowledge of human genetics and cellular function.
+- Demonstrate knowledge of human genetics and cellular function.

-- The ability to locate and critically appraise health-related scientific literature.
+- Locate and critically appraise health-related scientific literature.